About me

 I work 1:1 with adults and young people (16+), primarily face-to-face, from secure, comfortable therapy rooms in various locations across Brighton & Hove, in Clapham, London or online (or hybrid if that’s what works for you).

-Please do contact me to arrange a free 20-minute telephone or online appointment.
-During this initial consultation, I can answer queries you may have, we can discuss your concerns and goals for therapy, and explore how I can help you to achieve these goals, if you wish.
+Please do contact me to arrange a 20-minute telephone or online appointment, free of charge.
+During this initial consultation, I can answer queries you may have, discuss any concerns, identify what you want from therapy, and explore how I can help you to achieve your desired outcome.

 Training, qualifications & experience

-As a qualified Integrative Counsellor, I draw primarily from my training in person-centred, attachment theory and transactional analysis therapeutic models
+As a qualified Integrative Counsellor in private practice, I draw primarily from my training in person-centred, attachment and transactional analysis therapeutic models

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and work within their robust ethical and professional standards - a reassuring kitemark of good practice.